Iraa Agarwal

-Iraa Agarwal is an Indian beauty pageant titleholder, actress, and boxer who works in Tamil-language television shows and films.
+Iraa Agarwal (born 19 May 2000) is an Indian beauty pageant titleholder, actress, and boxer who works in Tamil-language television shows and films.

 Career

 In 2015, she won the Miss South India beauty pageant.
 In 2017, she made her film debut with the thriller film Dhayam. in 2018, she starred in Kattu Paya Sir Intha Kaali.
 In 2019, she replaced Shivani Narayanan in the television show Kadaikutty Singam.
 Later that same year, she portrayed one of the leads in the soap opera Rajamagal on Zee Tamil.
 Outside of acting, she won a gold medal for boxing at the United International Games 2019.